JacksonnF/OneShotPytorch/README.md

 # OneShotPytorch

-One-file implementations of some common ML models.
+One-file Pytorch (and sometimes mlx) implementations of some common ML models.